-Harvest-wise, tomatoes and potatoes were the stars of the show, for sure!
-Nearly 400 pounds of tomatoes and another 1,700 pounds of potatoes!
-For those of you keeping score at home, we now have harvested 4,148 pounds of potatoes - and we still have more to go!
+We've had a busy couple of weeks - and the heat has made it more difficult.
+Harvest-wise, tomatoes and potatoes have been the stars of the show, for sure.
+Nearly 600 pounds of tomatoes and another 2,441 pounds of potatoes have been harvested since last Wednesday!
+For those of you keeping score at home, we now have harvested 4,889 pounds of potatoes - and we still have more to go!

 Speaking of tomatoes, we are growing both heirloom and Hyloom tomatoes in our big high tunnel.
 These tomatoes have started ripening and are in your bag this week.
 Hyloom tomatoes offer growers the beauty and flavor of heirloom tomatoes mixed with the vigor and disease resistance of hybrid tomatoes.
 Some of the tomato varieties you'll be seeing in your bags are Franchi Red Pear, Ken's New Zealand, Valencia, Striped German, Cherokee Carbon, Martha Washington, Pink Berkley Tie Dye, Black Krim, Hawaiian Pineapple, Black Brandywine, Giant Oxheart and Kellogg's Breakfast.
-In case inquiring minds want to know!
+Just in case inquiring minds want to know!